elgbar/hex/README.md

 * Likewise, `F2` will buy a spearman, `F3` a knight, and `F4` a baron
 * Undo and redo can be done with `Ctrl-Z` and `Ctrl-Y` respectfully

+## Import/export

+### Format

+The progress is exported as a xz compressed json file then base85 encoded to make it smaller.
+The uncompressed json is either an ongoing game or a completed game.
+When the game is ongoing a list of hexagons that have changed from the initial map is stored When the game is completed the winner is stored.

 ## For maintainers

 ### Creating release files